 Virtual reality (VR) and augmented reality (AR) have formidable capacity to bring things and concepts to life and create impressive immersive experiences.
 Among other applications of VR and AR, the ‘edutainment’ abilities make them just perfect for cultural institutes, events, and programs.
+This post is dedicated to the applications of VR technology for museums’ and art galleries’ purposes.

 VR experiences can be interactive or take the form of 360-degree videos.
 Museums are using them in different ways.
-Here are a few examples of how they leverage VR technology for the benefit of fine art aficionados, students, school children, curators, and artists.
+Here are a few examples of how they leverage VR technology for the benefit of museum-goers, fine art aficionados, students, school children, curators, and artists.

 Traditionally, art appreciation has been exclusive and often expensive.
 It requires some planning and organizational effort and often involves travel.
 The same can be said about visiting a major natural history or science museum.
 Afterward, museum-goers would often encounter long queues, crowded rooms, and unsympathetic guides.
 Too often, they may have just a few seconds per exhibit and even fail to see what they’d anticipated most.
 Besides these difficulties for the public, this model actually contradicts the museums’ aim to disseminate knowledge and art to as many people as possible.